 The scientific output of the IMRB over the last 5 years amounts to nearly 3500 original articles and letters and 40 patents.
 In the field of education and in the same period, the IMRB has produced 110 university theses.
 The IMRB teams are involved in several European projects and report 150 international collaborations with laboratories all over the world, mainly European and American.

-The main advantages of the IMRB are:
+The IMRB’s main assets are:

-articles in 5 yrs
+articles in 5 years